How to Find Out What Year Your House Was Built

 - HVAC systems: 15-25 years for major components

-- Water heaters: 8-12 years for standard units
+- Water heaters: 8-12 years for tank units, 20+ for tankless

 - Electrical panels: 25-40 years before upgrading is recommended

-- Plumbing: 50-70 years for copper, less for other materials
+- Plumbing: 50-70 years for copper, 20-50 for galvanized steel

 Long-Term Investment Strategy: